mdbytes/FinancialCalculators/README.md

 This project is an illustration of REACT.js driving an interactive and responsive user experience.

-There are four financial calculators available for interaction:
+For the user, there are four financial calculators available for interaction:

 #### Mortgage Payment and Amortization Table